 - The physician’s concurrence with the utilization review committee’s decision is documented in the patient’s medical record.

 When the hospital submits 13x or 85x bills for services furnished to a patient whose status was changed from inpatient to outpatient, the hospital is required to report Condition Code 44 in one of the Form Locators 24-30, or in the ANSI X12N 837 I in Loop 2300, HI segment, with qualifier BG, on the outpatient claim.

-> When an inpatient admission is determined not to be medically necessary for inpatient after a patient was discharged, a hospital may bill the Humana Medicare Advantage plan for services that would be Part B outpatient services as long as the following criteria are met:
+When an inpatient admission is determined not to meet inpatient admission criteria after a patient is discharged, a hospital may bill the Humana Medicare Advantage plan for services that would be Part B outpatient services as long as the following criteria are met:

-> - Service was provided to the beneficiary prior to the point of inpatient admission in the three-calendar-day (or one-calendar-day for a non-inpatient prospective payment system hospital) payment window prior to the admission.
+- Service was provided to the beneficiary prior to the point of inpatient admission in the three-calendar-day (or one-calendar-day for a non-inpatient prospective payment system hospital) payment window prior to the admission.
 This includes services that require an outpatient status (see the "Medicare Claims Processing Manual" Chapter 4, Section 10.12, at http://www.cms.gov/Regulations-and-Guidance/Guidance/Manuals/Downloads/clm104c02.pdf).
 These services should be billed on a 13x claim.